Package 'CoSMoS'

 theme_classic()

-## or simulate timeseries of different length ##
+## Simulate a time series of different length

 sim <- simulateTS(a,